bahrus/xtal-sip/README.md

 When it comes to cross package resolution, on the other hand, the only proposal on the table is import maps.
 But whether import maps are going to be there for the long haul remains an open question, in my mind.
 It has been [sitting behind a flag since version 74 in Chrome, and no release date has been announced](https://www.chromestatus.com/feature/5315286962012160).
 Part of the reason for its languishing behind the flag, I think, is the lackluster response from other vendor browsers.
 It is [well polyfilled](https://github.com/guybedford/es-module-shims), at least.

-Firefox is taking a bit of a "I want you to have this job.
-Of course..." approach to the question [https://github.com/mozilla/standards-positions/issues/146].
+Firefox is taking a bit of a ["I want you to have this job.
+Of course..."](https://www.youtube.com/watch?v=VBn8XttrSew)  [https://github.com/mozilla/standards-positions/issues/146](approach to the question).
 Relying on bare import resolution still feels much more tenuous than I'd like.
 The strongest case for relying on bare import resolution is there is no competing alternative, for now.
 I think, though, without some assurance of the longevity of the specification, it will be an uphill battle building the infrastructure around import maps that it so sorely needs.
+I've seen countless "misses" from the VS Code / TypeScript support as far as supporting bare import specifiers (ironically, VSCode is more helpful in this regard if one sticks with JS).
+I would be motivated to raise bug reports in VS Code / TypeScript's crushing sea of issues, but on what basis can I argue that they are under any obligation to support this "standard" in its current state?

 Back to the good: